ambrop72/aprinter/README.md

   * Optionally supports a custom packed g-code format for SD printing.
     This results in about 50% size reduction and 15% reduction in main loop processing load (on AVR).
   * Bed probing using a microswitch (prints results, no correction yet).
+  * Slave steppers, driven synchronously, can be configured for an axis (e.g. two Z motors driven by separate drivers).
   * For use with multiple extruders, a g-code post-processor is provided to translate tool commands into motion of individual axes which the firmware understands.
 If you have a fan on each extruder, the post-processor can control the fans so that only the fan for the current extruder is on.